 Foreign entrepreneurs interested in company registration in the Philippines must know that the corporation is the most popular type of company in this country.
 The corporation can be:

-The corporation must have at least 15 shareholders, individuals or other companies, and a minimum share capital of 15,000 PS.
+The corporation must have at least 15 shareholders, individuals or other companies, and a minimum share capital of 15,000 PHP.
 The Philippines corporation must be registered with the Securities and Exchange Commission.

 Types of structures available for foreign companies in the Philippines